20 New Year’s Resolutions for Small Businesses to Make in 2020

 - Want to open up your own e-shop?
 Test out WooCommerce, Shopify, or Magneto.
 We’ll show you how.

-- Are you a WordPress groupie (hey, join the club!) looking to take advantage of the platform’s latest and greatest features?
-Give Gutenberg a gander.
+- Are you a WordPress groupie (join the club!) looking to take advantage of the platform’s latest and greatest features?
+Check our our WordPress tutorials.

 - Want to become a coding master?
 We’ve compiled more than seventy tools to help you with that.